paucablop/chemotools/get-started/training_pls_model.md

 - __[Standard Scaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)__: to scale the spectra to zero mean.

 We will chain the preprocessing steps using the [```make_pipeline()```](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html) function from ```scikit-learn```. _What is a pipeline?_ A pipeline is a sequence of steps that are executed in a specific order.
 In our case, we will create a pipeline that will execute the preprocessing steps in the order described above.
-You can find more information on working with pipelines on our [documentation page](https://paucablop.github.io/chemotools/get-started/scikit_learn_integration.html#working-with-pipelines).
+You can find more information on working with pipelines at our [documentation page](https://paucablop.github.io/chemotools/get-started/scikit_learn_integration.html#working-with-pipelines).